meta-company/makex/documents/source/syntax-includes.md

 # Optional Includes

-Optional includes may be used to define macros and tasks which are not necessarily required.
+Optional includes may be used to define macros and tasks which are not necessarily required or private.